Syllabus

 Course Grading

-There will be 5 lab assignments assigned every other Thursday.
-The Lab day is Thursday.
+There will be 5 lab assignments assigned every other Week.
 Lab assignments are in three parts.
-The first part is pseudo code that describes the program being implemented; the second part consists of synthesis questions that relate to the project; the third part is a working program.
+The first part is pseudo code that describes parts of the implementation; the second part consists of synthesis questions that relate to the project; the third part is a working program.
 Late labs will receive a reduction in grade.
 There is a 10% grade reduction for lab assignments turned in within a week of the due date.
 There is a 30% grade reduction for labs turned in within two weeks of the due date.
-Labs that are more than two weeks late will not be accepted.
+Lab assignments will not be accepted if they are more than two weeks late.
 The lab grade average is worth 30% of your total grade.

 Undergraduate students